 How Long Do You Have to Sue for Personal Injury?

+A serious injury attorney can help you understand personal injury law.
 When you look at state statutes to answer the question of how long do you have to sue for personal injury, you’ll find you have a two-year time limit from the day the injury happened.
 This is due to the fact that the state of Pennsylvania has something known as a two-year statute of limitations for bringing a civil lawsuit against the person that caused the injury.
 The statute, Title 42, section 5524, defines the types of incidents that fall under the statute of limitations.
 It covers just about every type of personal injury, including car accidents, wrongful death, medical malpractice, premises liability, and more.

 How Long do You Have to Sue for Personal Injury in Pennsylvania?